 You can learn more about setting up your sales pipeline in our guide to the 8 Pipeline Stages.

-Having access to all of your information on the go is important for sales teams who spend time in the field meeting with new leads, and managing existing customer accounts.
+Having access to all of your information on the go is important for sales teams that spend time in the field meeting with new leads and managing existing customer accounts.
 Mobile CRM apps include features like calendar management, email tracking, and sales pipeline information.
-Some Mobile CRM Apps also include phone dialed programs to manage and track call activity.
+Some mobile CRM apps also include phone-dialed programs to manage and track call activity.

-Mobile CRM apps allow sales team members to have access to all of the important information they need about their leads and customers including current opportunities, as well as past deals won and lost.
+Mobile CRM apps allow sales team members to have access to all of the important information they need about their leads and customers, including current opportunities as well as past deals won and lost.
 Read more about the best mobile CRM apps in our comprehensive comparison.

-CustomizationCustomizing your CRM to fit your specific business is an important feature for many companies, especially those with complex or non-traditional sales cycles like manufacturing companies, or small businesses who sell services to large enterprises.
+Customizing your CRM dashboard to fit your specific business is an important feature for many companies, especially those with complex or non-traditional sales cycles like manufacturing companies or small businesses that sell services to large enterprises.
 CRMs offer varying degrees of customization, but most allow you to define things like stages of your sales cycle, lead scoring variables, and the types of contact information you collect.

 For businesses that provide marketing services to other companies, white-label CRMs provide the ability to resell a third-party solution with your name and branding as a part of your product offering.
 White-label CRMs are highly customizable and allow you to configure the software based on the specific needs of your customer.